waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Surfing:** Not all `ground` tiles adjacent to `water` are valid starting points.
 - **Puzzle Resets:** Leaving and re-entering a map (e.g., Victory Road 1F to Route 23) resets its boulder puzzles.
 Using ladders between floors (e.g., 1F to 2F) does NOT reset them.
 - **Off-Screen State Changes:** An object's state (like a `boulder_barrier`) will not update in the map data until it is visible on-screen.
 - **Boulder Pushing:** Activate Strength once from the party menu.
-Then, for each push, simply walk into the boulder.
+For each push, simply walk into the boulder.
 It does not need to be reactivated for every push.
+When pushing, the player character does NOT move into the boulder's previous tile.

 ## B. Tile Glossary & Movement Rules
 - `ground`: Standard walkable tile (Elevation 0).